DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-header-row.md

 -----|------------|------------
 TableHeaderRow.Row | [Table.RowProps](table.md#tablerowprops) | A component that renders a header row.
 TableHeaderRow.Cell | [TableHeaderRow.CellProps](#tableheaderrowcellprops) | A component that renders a header cell.
+TableHeaderRow.Content | [TableHeaderRow.ContentProps](#tableheaderrowcontentprops) | A component that renders a cell content.
 TableHeaderRow.SortLabel | [TableHeaderRow.SortLabelProps](#tableheaderrowsortlabelprops) | A component that renders a sort label.
-TableHeaderRow.Content | [TableHeaderRow.ContentProps](#tableheaderrowcontentprops) | A component that renders a cell content.
+TableHeaderRow.Title | object | A component that renders a title.

 Additional properties are added to the component's root element.